indigotech/onboard-mariana-silva/README.md

 npx prisma migrate dev --name init
 ```

 The provided `DATABASE_URL` example will initialize the development database.
-If you wish to connect to the test database, you should change the `.env` file to reference the test database credentials and run the migrate command once again.
+If you wish to connect to the test database, you should change the `.env` file to reference the test database credentials found on `docker-compose.yml` and run the migrate command once again.

 8. **Interact with the DB.** Now, you may use TablePlus to directly perform CRUD operations on the database, or even use Prisma-Client to define operations inside the API description.